Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 #### Operating the sample

-When you run the sample, if you are running on a domain joined or AAD joined Windows machine, it will display your information as well as the information about your manager.
+When you run the sample, if you are running on a domain joined or Microsoft Entra joined Windows machine, it will display your information as well as the information about your manager.

-### Step 2: (Optional) Register the sample with your Azure Active Directory tenant
+### Step 2: (Optional) Register the sample with your Microsoft Entra tenant

 The instructions so far used the sample is for an app in a Microsoft test tenant: given that the app is multi-tenant, anybody can run the sample against this app entry.

 There is one project in this sample.
 To register it, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Microsoft Entra tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Microsoft Entra tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
 Note that this works for Visual Studio only.
   - modify the Visual Studio projects' configuration files.

 <details>